 — The First Amendment to the Constitution of the United States of America

-As I wrote in the comments section, here:
+As I wrote in the comments section, here, back in 2006:

-I have no doubt that there will be a “schism” within the next few decades that will find an “American Catholic Church” formed (Cardinal Mahoney will probably be its titular head) which will look quite a lot like the Church of England or the Anglican church – rites, rituals, “sacraments” etc, and it will even have the imprimatur of the government insofar as it may – and it will be a church that the majority flock to; it will be seen by many as the “victory” over that stuffy old, stubborn Church of Rome.
+I have no doubt that there will be a “schism” within the next few decades that will find an “American Catholic Church” formed (Cardinal Mahony will probably be its titular head) which will look quite a lot like the Church of England or the Anglican church – rites, rituals, “sacraments” etc, and it will even have the imprimatur of the government insofar as it may – and it will be a church that the majority flock to; it will be seen by many as the “victory” over that stuffy old, stubborn Church of Rome.
 People will go on Oprah and say “I always loved God but I never felt accepted, but this enlightened American Catholic Church tells me what I need to hear, that God loves me and that divorce, abortion and all that stuff doesn’t matter as long as I am a good person, and I AM a good person, Oprah, I AM, and now I am accepted, and (weep, weep) I feel like God finally makes sense in the world!”

 “That’s right,” Oprah will declare, “there is no sin, except the sinfulness of not loving the self!
 God doesn’t make junk!”

 Applause, applause.
 The only ideal that matters is the one that makes you happy and doesn’t challenge the status quo.

 Quite different from what Archbishop Romero or Archbishop Dolan are saying here, though.

 And the Church of Rome will probably be taxed and fined and sued into seeming non-existance, too, for one political point after another.
 The church will be declared in extremis.
 And that is when the remnant will kick in.